 Baby Nutrition Guide: What to Feed Your Baby Month by Month

-Every parent wants to give their baby the best start in life, and what we feed them plays a huge role in that.
+Every parent wants to give their baby the best possible start in life, and nutrition plays a bigger role in that than we often realize.

-From the moment they’re born, your baby’s brain, body, immune system, and senses are growing incredibly fast.
-The nutrition they get in the first year is like building material for their future, it fuels learning, movement, emotional development, sleep, everything.
+From the very beginning, your baby’s brain, body, immune system, and senses are growing at an incredible speed.
+What they eat during the first year becomes the foundation for their future, supporting learning, movement, emotional development, better sleep, and overall health.

-But let’s be honest: feeding can also feel confusing.
+But let’s be honest, feeding a baby can feel confusing at times.

-Is my baby ready for solids?
-How much is enough?
-Which first foods are safe?
-Am I doing it right?
+You may find yourself wondering: Is my baby ready for solids?
+How much should I feed?
+Which foods are safe to start with?
+Am I doing this right?
+If these questions sound familiar, you’re not alone.

 Breast Milk